Almost all optimally coloured complete graphs contain a rainbow Hamilton path: Proving Theorem

 The final ingredient in the proof of Theorem~\ref{mainthm} is the following lemma which follows from~\cite[Lemma 16]{GKMO20}, that enables us to find the long rainbow path whose leftover we absorb using the absorber from Lemma~\ref{main-absorber-lemma}.

 \begin{lemma} Suppose $1/n \ll \gamma \ll p$, and let $q = \beta = p$.
-If $\phi$ is a 1-factorization of $K_n$ with vertex set $V$ and colour set $C$ and \begin{itemize} \item $V'$ is a $p$-random subset of $V$, \item $C'$ is a $q$-random subset of $C$, and \item $G$ is a $\beta$-random subgraph of $K_n$, \end{itemize} then with high probability there is a rainbow path contained in $(V', C', G)$ with $\gamma$-bounded remainder. \end{lemma}
+For every 1-factorization $\phi$ of $K_n$ with vertex set $V$ and colour set $C$, if \begin{itemize} \item $V'$ is a $p$-random subset of $V$, \item $C'$ is a $q$-random subset of $C$, and \item $G$ is a $\beta$-random subgraph of $K_n$, \end{itemize} then with high probability there is a rainbow path contained in $(V', C', G)$ with $\gamma$-bounded remainder. \end{lemma}

 We conclude this section with a proof of Theorem~\ref{mainthm} in the case that~$n$ is even, assuming Lemmas~\ref{main-switching-lemma} and~\ref{main-absorber-lemma}.

 \lateproof{Theorem~\ref{mainthm}, $n$ even case} By Lemma~\ref{main-switching-lemma}, it suffices to prove that if $\phi$ is an $\eps$-locally edge-resilient and $\mu$-robustly gadget-resilient 1-factorization, then there is a rainbow Hamilton path and a rainbow cycle containing all of the colours.